rpllpr/top-calculator/README.md

-The Calculator project the https://www.theodinproject.com.
+The Calculator project from the <https://www.theodinproject.com>.

+Run the app at <https://rpllpr.github.io/top-calculator/>.